Extending the User model

 /**

-* If this instance doesn't already have a related aux model (either in the db on in the current object), then create one
+* If this instance doesn't already have a related aux model (either in the db on in the current object), then create one.

 */

-protected function createAuxIfNotExists()
+protected function createAuxIfNotExists(): void

 {

-if ($this->auxType && !count($this->aux)) {
+if ($this->auxType != '' && is_null($this->aux)) {

 // Create aux model and set primary key to be the same as the main user's

-$aux = new $this->auxType;
+$aux = new $this->auxType();

 // Needed to immediately hydrate the relation.
 It will actually get saved in the bootLinkMemberAux method.